tangollama/cis411_lab1/labreports/LAB_Triggum.md

 Steps:
   1.0 Service agency creates an event
     1. The service agency specifies the event details and the reason for the event
-    2. The system stores the event in the organization database.
+    2. The system stores the event in the organization datastore.
     3. The system notifies users in the area that a new event is open.
     4. The system opens up the event for applicants.|